vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 4. Specify the following details:

-   - Indicator - Specify the entity details and define the expiration of the indicator.
+   - **Indicator**: Specify the entity details and define the expiration of the indicator.
-   - Action - Specify the action to be taken and provide a description.
+   - **Action**: Specify the action to be taken and provide a description.
-   - Scope - Define the scope of the machine group.
+   - **Scope**: Define the scope of the machine group.

 5. Review the details in the **Summary** tab, then select **Save**.